 Specialized utensils like hand-held “meat claws” and shredder tools are also an option.
 If you barbecue or make pulled meats on the regular, these could be worth the investment!

-If shredded meat is your favorite, you should love our recipes for Mexican pulled pork and chicken street tacos, too!
+If shredded meat is your favorite, you should love our recipes for Mexican pulled pork and street chicken tacos recipe, too!

 Dutch Oven Pork Roast Recipe Tips